soOwasTaken/holbertonschool-validation/module2_task3/README.md

 To run unit-test :
 make unit-tests
 this will execute Golang unit tests.

+### integration-tests:
+to run integration tests run:
+make integration-tests
+this will run integration tests

 ### Help

 To see a liust of avaible comlmands and their usage, run: